Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Myofibrils are composed of smaller structures called

 myofilaments.
-There are two main types of filaments: thick filaments and thin
+There are two main types of myofilaments: thick filaments and thin

 filaments.
-Thick filaments occur are composed predominately of myosin proteins,
+Thick filaments are composed primarily of myosin proteins,

 the tails of which bind together leaving the heads exposed to the interlaced

 thin filaments.
-Thin filaments are composed predominately of actin, tropomyosin,
+Thin filaments are composed of actin, tropomyosin,

 and troponin.
 The molecular model of contraction which describes the

-interaction between actin and myosin myofilaments is termed the cross bridge
+interaction between actin and myosin myofilaments is called the cross-bridge